Marktown/concept/USER_STORIES.md

 4. Imagery.
 Give the story emotional resonance.
 5. Structure.
 Give the story a shape to help the audience fill in the blanks.

-**Important: Keep in mind that the purpose of stories is not to provide answers / solutions.
-In fact they should help your mind coming up with new (interesting) questions and ideas.**
+**The purpose of a story is to help you identify problems and solutions.
+Therefore, a story should NOT provide answers or solutions, but enable insights and lead to asking interesting questions.**

 ## Stories